carYellow/ETF-Optimizer-/README.md

 The `docs/` directory contains guides and references to help you use, understand, and extend the StocksPredicter project.

+### Contents

+- **training_guide.md** — Step-by-step instructions for model training, hyperparameter tuning, and evaluation.
+- **MLOps_Plan.md** — Outline of the MLOps strategy, including Dockerization, experiment tracking, and pipeline orchestration.
+- **feature_engineering_overview.md** — Overview of feature engineering strategies and rationale.
+- **model_selection_report.md** — Analysis and comparison of different model choices.
+- **train_test_split_report.md** — Details on train/test split strategies and their impact.

+Refer to these documents for in-depth explanations, usage examples, and best practices.

 **Model Results:** For detailed model results and analysis, see the `reports/` directory.
 Key contents include:

 - **model_training_report.html** — Full training report with model comparison (XGBoost vs LightGBM), performance metrics (AUC, F1, accuracy, precision, recall), feature engineering summary, and recommendations.
 LightGBM achieved slightly higher AUC/accuracy, while XGBoost had higher recall.